eArmada8/vato_mdl_tool/README.md

 ## Usage:
 ### vato_extract_imdl.py
-Double click the python script and it will search the current folder for all .mdl files and export as .glb.
+Double click the python script and it will search the current folder for all .mdl files (models) and export as .glb.
 To obtain textures, use vato_extract_txp.py.

 **Command line arguments:**
 `vato_extract_imdl.py [-h] [-t] [-d] [-o] mdl_filename`